 Continue to support the Berlin Housing Authority project approved by the Planning and Zoning Commission to build 50 units of low and very low-income senior rental housing at 143 Percival Avenue.
 The Town has an option to sell that site to the Berlin Housing Authority for $1 to support the project.

-Evaluate adding other organizations to the provision in the Zoning Regulations that allows the Berlin Housing Authority to build senior housing in single-family residential zones by special permit.
+Evaluate adding other organizations to the provision in the Zoning Regulations that allows the Berlin Housing Authority to build elderly housing in single-family residential zones by special permit.

 Ensure that universal design features (standards ensuring homes are accessible for those with mobility limitations and other disabilities) are incorporated into all new multifamily housing structures by requiring a percentage of units be constructed with these features.